huqis/huqis/manual/functions/raw.md

 Omits all output filters on an output expression.

-__Note: This is special syntax modifier and can not actually be used as a function.__
+__Note: This is special syntax filter and can not actually be used as a function.__

 ## Syntax